deng-ai-lab/soScope/result reproduce/README.md

 We provide Jupyter Notebooks for the result reproduction in our article.
 Results present in each figure and corresponding supplementary figure are recorded.

+`Fig2_Human_intestine.ipynb`: Results present in Figure2 and Supplementary Figure 2

+`Fig2_Mouse_head.ipynb`: Results present in Figure2 and Supplementary Figure 3

-`Fig2_Human_intestine+PDAC.ipynb`: Results present in Figure2 and Supplementary Figure 2,3
+`Fig2_Mouse_kidney.ipynb`: Results present in Figure2 and Supplementary Figure 3

 `Fig3_Mouse_embryo.ipynb`: Results present in Figure3 and Supplementary Figure 4,5